-With millions of us now working from home, we actually have time to double-check whether that yoghurt pot is recyclable or not, what should we be doing with food waste and some general recycling tips that would make being green that little bit easier.
+With millions of us working from home, we actually have time to double-check whether that yoghurt pot is recyclable or not, what should we be doing with food waste and some general recycling tips that would make being green that little bit easier.
 Let's use this as an opportunity to create some new and improved recycling habits and make sure our recyclables are going in the right bin.

-Many councils are changing services due to Covid-19 so make sure your recycling efforts don't go to waste.
+Many councils are changing their recycling programs recently, so make sure your recycling efforts don't go to waste.
 If your council aren't collecting recycling or garden waste, we've created some new household services to help.

 This is one of the biggest confusions in recycling.
-Mixed Recycling should only be; Paper, Cardboard, Metal tins and cans, foil, and clean plastic bottles and containers.
+Mixed Recycling should only be; Paper products, Cardboard, Metal tins and cans, foil, and clean plastic bottles and containers.
 Some services allow glass but everything else should be standard.
-No flexible plastics or film.
+No flexible plastics, plastic bags or film.
 No other types of metals than tins and cans.
 Make sure the whole household knows.

-You might be surprised about how much you can actually recycle in your home.
+You might be surprised about how much you can actually achieve recycling at home.
 We bet you're already pretty good with the stuff in the kitchen, like milk and juice bottles.
 But don't forget about the items you use in your bathroom, like shampoo and mouthwash bottles, or cleaning products, e.g. laundry detergent containers, they can also go in your recycle bin.

 If you're ever unsure, just take a look at the packaging for the triangle symbol: 1, 2 or 5.

 Find out more about the triangle symbols with our plastic grading poster.

 Those greasy pizza boxes that you've always put in the recycling bin… Think again.